tprelog/iocage-esphome/README.md

 # iocage-esphome

 Artifact file(s) for [ESPHome][1] (python virtualenv)

-*This FreeNAS plugin was created by request and with the help of @CyanoFresh*

-- This will create an iocage-jail for [ESPHome][1]
+:warning: This plugin is not actively maintained

-- ESPHome will be installed in a python virtualenv
+- ESPHome will be installed in a Python Virtualenv

 NAME | SERVICE | VIRTUALENV | PORT | USER | CONFIG DIR
 :---: | :---: | :---: | :---: | :---: | :---: |